-It should be noted that at Oral Examination candidates may be asked questions which are outwith their direct experience but which relate to the ARB/RIBA Part 3 criteria.
+It should be noted that at Oral Examination candidates may be asked questions which are outwith their direct experience but which relate to the ARB Part 3 criteria.

 Practice Examiners have reported that some candidates are reluctant to criticise any aspect of their employer's procedures or working practices.
 Such inhibitions have on occasion limited discussions at Oral Examination.
-It is important to remember that anything you disclose at the Oral Examination will be kept in strictest confidence by your Practice Examiners.
+It is important to remember that anything you disclose at the Oral Examination will be kept in strictest confidence by your Practice Examiners, and indeed by the APEAS Moderator, External Examiner and the Candidate's PSA.
 Therefore, you should not be reluctant to discuss in an open, honest and professional manner aspects of your employer's procedures and working practices where these arise as part of discussions at the Oral Examination.

 In summary - it is important that candidates review and reflect on their written submissions in preparation for their Oral Examination.
-Candidates should think about how to expand on their Practice Paper answers and how they would respond to questions arising from your other submissions.
+Candidates should think about how to expand on their Practice Paper answers and how they would respond to questions arising from their other submissions.
 Candidates should consider the strengths and weaknesses of those submissions - candidates will most likely be asked about both.
 Also, candidates need to be prepared to refer to their written submissions at the Oral Examination, so immediate familiarity with them would obviously be to a candidate's advantage.